apache/pulsar/site2/website/versioned_docs/version-2.6.3/administration-zk-bk.md

 You can configure BookKeeper bookies using the [`conf/bookkeeper.conf`](reference-configuration.md#bookkeeper) configuration file.
 When you configure each bookie, ensure that the [`zkServers`](reference-configuration.md#bookkeeper-zkServers) parameter is set to the connection string for local ZooKeeper of the Pulsar cluster.

 The minimum configuration changes required in `conf/bookkeeper.conf` are as follows:

 > **Note**
-> The configuration of journalDirectory and ledgerDirectories needs to be considered clearly, and it is very troublesome to change later.

-> **Note**
-> The configuration of journalDirectory and ledgerDirectories needs to be considered clearly, and it is very troublesome to change later.

-> **Note**
 > Set `journalDirectory` and `ledgerDirectories` carefully.
 It is difficilt to change them later.